zhmcclient/zhmc-ansible-modules/docs_source/CONTRIBUTING.rst

 Third party contributions to this project are welcome!

+If you want to contribute, please first contact one of the `admins of this project <https://github.com/zhmcclient/zhmc-ansible-modules/people>`_.

 In order to contribute, create a `Git pull request`_, considering this:

 .. _Git pull request: https://help.github.com/articles/using-pull-requests/